Irupathiyonnaam Noottaandu: Promotion

 The first-look poster featuring Pranav Mohanlal was released through social medias on 10 December 2018.
 On 13 December 2018, Dulquer Salmaan launched the first teaser of the film on Facebook.
 On 29 December 2018, a poster revealing newcomer Rachel David was launched online introducing her as the heroine of the film.
 In early January 2019, Gokul Suresh officially revealed that he will be seen in a small part in the film and shared a poster on Facebook.
 On 22 January 2019, the official trailer of the film was launched via Twitter by Suriya.

 Response

 Critical reception

-The film received mostly negative reviews upon release.
+The film received mixed reviews upon release.
 Nowrunning rated 2.5 stars out of 5, saying "coupled with flawed execution, the consistent slipshod approach sullies 'Irupathiyonnam Noottandu'", adding "the visual effects in the climax are pretty far away from satisfying the sensibilities", but praised the "powerful and rich visuals" of Abinandhan Ramanujam.
 Regarding the lead, "Pranav moves along comfortably in the adventurous sequences than lending a confident touch to the character".
 Sify rated 2 stars out of 5, saying the movie "suffers from ordinary writing and unbelievably shoddy packaging".
 S.R.
 Praveen of The Hindu described the script as "incoherent and lacking novelty or surprises", and the visual effects as "below par" adding"this movie specialises in single shade characters who lack any depth".
 Regarding acting, Pranav "is expected to emote often, throwing him a challenge which he finds tough to live up to".